Configure your system

 - For Join Table, choose MeanVARI_per_Palm.

-The PalmTreesBuffer layer now has a field called MEAN joined to it.
-You'll rename it and symbolize it for a better understanding of the data.
+The PalmTreeBuffer layer now has a field called MEAN added to it.
+You'll rename this layer and symbolize it for a better understanding of the data.

 - On the ribbon, on the Appearance tab, in the Drawing group, click Symbology.

 The Symbology pane appears.

 - For Field, choose MEAN.